Schachendorf

 Schachendorf (Croatian: Čajta, Hungarian: Csajta) is a town in the district of Oberwart in Burgenland in southeast Austria.
 According to the last census, 73% of the population are members of the Burgenland Croat minority, and 5% belong to the Hungarian minority.

 Geography

-It lies on the border to Hungary, and there is a road crossing the border from Bucsu to Schachendorf.
+The town lies on the border to Hungary, and there is a road crossing the border from Bucsu to Schachendorf.

 Population

+Religion

+There are two Catholic parishes and parish churches: St. Martin's (de) and Assumption of Mary's (de).

+Culture

+In 1974, local Burgenland Croats established folklore ensemble "Stalnost".